huuff/languages-game/README.md

 Just telling whether a command-line argument is Fizz, Buzz, FizzBuzz or just a number

 #### Level 2
-Automatically produce fizzbuzzes at a fixed rate given by command-line args.
+Automatically produce fizzbuzzes at a fixed rate given by command-line args in milliseconds.
+If none is provided, use `1000` by default (1 second).
 A good chance to learn blocking threads (e.g. block for 1s)

 ### 003. Currency Conversion Service